Planetbiru/MagicObject/manual/includes/_native-query.md

 6. calling functions
 7. calling procedures and stored procedures

 Native queries do not support multiple database connections.
+This means that all operations performed using native queries must be executed within a single, active database connection.
+This design choice ensures data consistency and integrity by preventing potential conflicts that may arise from attempting to manage multiple connections simultaneously.
+Users should ensure that their application logic accommodates this limitation, potentially leveraging connection pooling or other techniques to optimize database interaction when needed.

 ### Parameters